ASCAS Association of Small Collectors of Antique Silver ASSOCIATION OF SMALL COLLECTORS OF ANTIQUE SILVER

 On the photograph below right the trap is more subtle as this is a piece of old manufacture, but, unfortunately, I'm not authorized to show it in its entirety.

-Assumed that, unlike St. Petersburg, Fabergé didn't use in Moscow the punch of the head of the workshop, this type of marking did not demonstrate that the object was certainly sold by the Fabergé firm, but, above all, did not justify the occurrence that Rappoport never worked in Moscow.
+Unlike St. Petersburg, Fabergé didn't use the master silversmith's mark in Moscow workshop.
+This type of marking does not demonstrate that the object was truly sold by the Fabergé firm, but, above all, does not belie the fact that Rappoport never worked in Moscow.

-The object is of adequate quality and rather dirty and, at first glance it looks what it claims to be, but ... at a more thorough analysis ... the suspicion arises .
+The object is of adequate quality, rather dirty and, at first glance, it looks consistent with what it claims to be, but ... with more thorough analysis ... the suspicion arises .

 marquage de Julius Alexandrovitch Rappoport (1864-1916)